tboehnlein/Merge-Album-Folders-to-Artist-Folder/README.md

 Example: `FolderMerging.exe "C:\Music Folder\New Albums"`

+Pass `-f` or `--force`
-Pass -f or --force to force skipping Press Any Key prompts for non-error situations.
-Errors will always have Press Any Key Pass -h or --help to show help message
+  forces skipping Press Any Key prompts for non-error situations

+Pass `-h` or `--help`
+  shows help message

+Pass `-s` or `--simulate`
-Pass -s or --simulate to run test the program without making any file changes
+  runs a test the program without making any file changes

 ## Assumptions
 Album folders must be in the format of "artist name - album name' in order for this to work properly.